lobsters/lobsters/docs/setup_with_docker.md

 # Installation

 * Install docker on your machine.
-Follow the offical guideline on docker.com.
+Follow the official guideline on docker.com.
 * Create a fork of the repo
 * Clone repo `git clone https://github.com/[USER_NAME]/lobsters.git`
 * Run `make docker-serve`